jdonszelmann/chjess/README.md

 # chjess
-Chess game made with JavaScript and a bit of magic :D
+Chess game made with JavaScript and a lot of magic :D

 # Single Player Features:
 1. Intelligent AI